kylpvn/kylpvn.com/README.md

 🔋 Key Features
 🤸 Getting Started
 🕸️ Code Examples
-🔗 Useful Resources
-🚀 Expand Your Knowledge
-🚨 Instructional Guide
-This codebase is linked to a detailed video tutorial on our YouTube channel, JavaScript Mastery.
-It's an ideal resource for those who prefer to learn visually.
-Watch our step-by-step tutorial to understand how to create such projects from scratch in a way that's friendly for beginners!

 🤖 Background

 Embarking on this project will provide you with practical experience in designing compelling web interfaces, mastering 3D libraries, and adding dynamic animations.
 This project is a fantastic way to combine your creative and technical abilities, making it a valuable addition to your portfolio and impressing users with modern web designs.

-For newcomers seeking guidance or encountering issues, our Discord community, boasting over 27k members, is a vibrant space for mutual support.

 ⚙️ Technology Used
 React.js